-It is a difficult concept to embrace but God, Jesus, the Holy Spirit, and the words of God (the Bible) are all connected.
-When we read the Bible, this Holy connection with God feels like someone is talking directly to us through the anointed words.
+It is a difficult concept to embrace that God, Jesus, the Holy Spirit, and the words of God (the Bible) are all connected.
+When you read the Bible, this Holy connection with God feels like someone is talking directly to you through the anointed words.

 Have you ever felt God speaking to you through the Bible?
 I have.

-The Bible has changed my life through the stories and hopes found in its words.
-I have felt lost and unable to find comfort.
-I have opened the Bible and read about the characters, Jesus, and other scripture that bring guidance and peace.
+The Bible has changed my life through the stories and hope found in its words.
+When feeling lost and unable to find comfort, I open the Bible and read about the characters, Jesus, and other scripture that bring guidance and peace.

-I can’t begin to count the number of times the power of the Bible is made evident to me by an answered question, answered prayer, new revelation, or clarity on a decision; that is how the Bible can change your life.
+I can’t begin to count the number of times the power found in the Bible has been made evident by an answered question, answered prayer, new revelation, or clarity on a decision; that is how the Bible can change your life.

 What Happens When you Read the Bible Every Day?